LinguaPhylo/linguaPhylo.github.io/setup.md

 java -p lib -m lphystudio tutorials/RSV2.lphy
 ```

+__Please note__: the LPhy studio will set the working directory (also property `user.dir`)
+to the parent directory which the script sits inside.
+For example, in the above command line, the working directory will change to
+the subfolder `tutorials` not the folder `$LPHY_PATH`.

+This is to cooperate with any relative paths inside the LPhy script,
+such as `readNexus(file="data/RSV2.nex", ...);`,
+It is comparatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/)
+and their required alignments (e.g. RSV2.nex) in the subfolder `data` under the folder.

 If you are new to LPhy, we recommend you to read this
 [introduction](https://linguaphylo.github.io/about/),
 before you continue on any tutorials.

-### Relative file path

-Please **note**: in above command line, the LPhy input file path is
-the relative paths to your current folder `$LPHY_PATH`.
-In order to cooperate with any relative paths inside the LPhy script,
-such as `readNexus(file="data/RSV2.nex", ...);`, the LPhy studio will
-set the property `user.dir` to the path where the script is.
-It is comparatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/)
-and their required alignments (e.g. RSV2.nex) in the subfolder `data` under the folder.
-If you want to use a different setup,
-please make sure every relative paths are defined correctly.

 ## LPhyBEAST installation